Carer's Allowance is a payment to people on low incomes who are looking

 entitlements, you can appeal this

-- You must be living with, or in a position to provide full-time care and
+- Be living with, or in a position to provide full-time care and attention

-attention to a person in need of care who does not normally live in an
+to a person in need of care who does not normally live in an institution.

-institution.
-However, you may continue to be regarded as providing
+However, you may continue to be regarded as providing full-time care and

-full-time care and attention, if you or the person being cared for is
+attention, if you or the person being cared for is undergoing medical or

-- You must not live in a hospital, convalescent home or other similar
+- Not live in a hospital, convalescent home or other similar institution.

-- You must be at least 18 years old and
+- Be at least 18 years old and

-- You must not be engaged in employment, self-employment, training or
+- Not be engaged in employment, self-employment, training or education

-education courses outside the home for more than 15 hours a week.
-During
+courses outside the home for more than 15 hours a week.
+During your

 attention must be arranged.